By: Peter Rowe, MD, FAAP

 Who gets long-haul COVID?

-No one knows exactly how many people who've had COVID-19 end up being long haulers.
-One study suggests that as many as 52% of teens and young adults between ages 16 and 30 may experience lingering symptoms 6 months after having COVID.
-And the United Kingdom Office for National Statisics reports that that nearly 13% of children age 2 to 11 years old and 14.5% of children age 12 to 16 still experienced symptoms after 5 weeks.
+No one is certain exactly how many people who've had COVID-19 end up being long haulers.
+One study showed that as many as 52% of teens and young adults between ages 16 and 30 may experience lingering symptoms 6 months after having COVID.
+The U.K. Office for National Statistics estimated that 12.9% of children 2 to 11 years of age, and 14.5% of children 12 to 16 years old, still experienced symptoms 5 weeks after infection.

-What we do know is that long-haul COVID can happen even in people who had mild or no symptoms of COVID-19.
-The symptoms they experienced during the acute infection may not go away, even long after their infection is gone.
+What experts do know is that long-haul COVID can happen even in people who had mild or no symptoms of COVID-19.
+The symptoms they had during the acute infection may not go away, even long after their infection is gone.
 Sometimes, long-haul COVID symptoms start after a person is feeling better.
 Or, if they were asymptomatic (didn't have COVID symptoms), they may experience them weeks later.
-Any of these symptoms can be new and different, or they may be the same as the ones your child or teen had during the COVID infection.
+Any of these symptoms can be new and different, or they may be the same as the ones your child had during the COVID infection.

 The most common symptoms of long-haul COVID include: